 Throughout her tenure with UNHCR, Ms Englbrecht has worked intensively with Governments, NGOs and civil society in a bid to improve the lives of UNHCR’s persons of concern (i.e. refugees, internally displaced persons, stateless persons and returnees) by ensuring their access and enjoyment of basic refugee and human rights.

-Assistant Representative (Protection)
+Assistant Representative (Programme)

 Ms. Ivana Unluova took up the position as the Assistant Representative (Programme) with UNHCR Kenya in December 2016, following five years with the operation in the capacity of Senior Programme Officer.
 Between 2008 and 2011, she was the Manager of the Common Humanitarian Fund with UN OCHA Somalia.
-In her other assignments with UNHCR since 1997, she served in programme management capacity with UNHCR Somalia and Tanzania, as well as in external relations function with UNHCR Europe Bureau, including in the Kosovo operation.
+In her other assignments with UNHCR since 1997, she served in programme management capacity with UNHCR Somalia and Tanzania, as well as in External Relations function with UNHCR Europe Bureau, including in the Kosovo operation.